tc39/proposal-upsert/README.md

 upsert(key, old => updated, () => insertionValue)
 ```

+This matches the "update" and "insert" ordering of the portmanteau term "upsert".

 ### Normalization of values during insertion

 Currently you would need to do 3 lookups: